 - Providing training for local veterinarians and dog-handling personnel to emphasize high-quality, high-volume, safe sterilization surgery and humane dog and cat catching and handling.

 - Empowering communities to be more engaged in understanding and caring for the welfare needs of the dogs and cats in their neighborhoods.

 - Intervening when governments take inhumane action against roaming animals.

 - Assisting with the development of a successful program and a planned and sustainable transition to local stakeholders.

 Other ways HSI helps dogs and cats

 HSI assists governments in disaster preparedness and provides relief to animals in need, including dogs and cats, after disasters occur.
 We assist in the passage of laws and regulations to protect these animals.
 We also campaign against the dog and cat meat trade in parts of Asia.
 Our reach extends beyond the countries in which we have hands-on programs.
 HSI’s Veterinary Training Program in Latin America works with governments, universities and independent veterinarians to strengthen skills in high-quality spay/neuter surgery.
-HSI organizes the Global Spotlight track of Animal Care Expo, a conference offering virtual and in-person attendees an opportunity to learn from experts in the field of dog and cat welfare and population management.
+The Humane Society of the United States and HSI organize Animal Care Expo, a conference offering virtual and in-person attendees an opportunity to learn from experts in the field of dog and cat welfare and population management.